Democratic Majority for Israel: History

 DMFI was founded on January 29, 2019.
 The founding came in reaction to polling showing that Democrats and younger voters were less supportive of Israel than previous generations.
 Mark Mellman and other Democratic Party strategists started the organization.
 In July 2019 the group formed a political action committee, DMFI PAC, which supports pro-Israel Democratic candidates.

-On May 19, 2025, Brian Romick, a former senior advisor and Chief of Staff to former House Majority Leader Rep. Steny Hoyer was named President and CEO of Democratic Majority for Israel.
-Former Rep. Kathy Manning also became the Chair of DMFI's Board of Directors at the same time.
+On May 19, 2025, Brian Romick, a former senior advisor and chief of staff to former House Majority Leader Rep. Steny Hoyer, was named president and CEO of Democratic Majority for Israel.
+Former Rep. Kathy Manning also became the chair of DMFI's board of directors at the same time.
 Romick noted that a top priority is educating lawmakers and voters on why Israel deserves their backing.
 Manning said she wants to prioritize flipping the House for Democrats and supporting pro-Israel candidates in open primaries.

+Prominent board members have included chairs emeritus Ann Lewis and Todd Richman, former Secretary of Housing and Urban Development (HUD) Henry Cisneros, and LGBTQ rights activist Meghan Stabler.

 Political activity

 2020 campaign work

 According to DMFI, 28 of its 29 candidates won their primaries between 2020 and 2021.

 In the months before the first contests in Iowa and New Hampshire in the 2020 Democratic Party presidential primaries, DMFI sent organizing staffers to identify pro-Israel Democrats, send volunteers to Democratic candidates' campaign events, and signal support for Israel.

 DMFI PAC endorsed Joe Biden for president in March 2020 and ran online ads supporting him.
 DMFI PAC endorsed more than 100 Democrats for House and Senate in the 2020 election cycle and ran attack ads opposing Bernie Sanders's candidacy during the 2020 primaries.
 In total, the PAC spent over $1.4 million on advertising attacking Sanders.
 The anti-Sanders advertising concentrated on arguing that Sanders would lose to Trump in the general election, including arguments about his "socialism" label and Sanders's recent heart attack.
 The Sanders campaign said that the ads led to a surge in donations from supporters.
 Journalist Jonathan S. Tobin wrote that DMFI "played a not insignificant role in helping to undermine Sanders at a point in the campaign when he was the frontrunner and Biden seemed dead in the water".
 Political reporters Jonathan Allen and Amie Parnes credited DMFI PAC's primary ads with helping Biden secure the nomination.
 After his election, Biden wrote to DMFI, "I am grateful for and humbled by your statement of support for this campaign."
 Future United States Secretary of State Antony Blinken read the letter aloud during a virtual meeting.

-In the 2020 New York House election in district 15, DMFI PAC supported incumbent Eliot Engel joining Speaker Nancy Pelosi, Majority Whip Jim Clyburn, and the Congressional Black Caucus's political action committee.
+In the 2020 New York House election in district 16, DMFI PAC supported incumbent Eliot Engel joining Speaker Nancy Pelosi, Majority Whip Jim Clyburn, and the Congressional Black Caucus's political action committee.
 DMFI PAC ran ads against his primary opponent, Jamaal Bowman, who won the election.